As women we have so many roles that we fill. It can be overwhelming and exhausting at times.

 Decide on a specific time that you can take a good look at your life, maybe once a week or once a month.

 Ask yourself if your top priorities are getting the attention they deserve.
 If not, make the changes that you need.

-I have a super simple, get-to-the-point workbook that will help you balance those things that are wearing you down.
+I have a super simple, get-to-the-point checklist that will help you balance those things that are wearing you down.